szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 500:** Make Control Undead bypass magic resistance and have a -2 penalty to the saving throw

-Generally considered a terrible choice for a level 7 spell, this making a little more useful.
+Generally considered a terrible choice for a level 7 spell, this makes it a little more useful.
 Might make it more powerful in the future, but this is a start.
 Just the fact that it didn't bypass magic resistance was a big detriment to the spell, since many undead are resistant to magic, like the majority of skeletons.

 **Component 502:** Make Hold Undead bypass Magic Resistance

 Same reasoning as component 500.
 Applies to Priest of Lathander's version of the spell.
+Note that this does not affect liches or demiliches, because both creatures are immune to level 4 spells (liches: 1-5, demiliches: 1-8).

+**Component 522:** Make Disintegrate cause damage and slow some golems, as per PnP

+This makes the spell cause 1d12 crushing damage to all clay golems, including other creatures considered clay golems in the game such as sand, magical, and brain golems.
+Additionally, they will be slowed immediately for 2 rounds, dispels their haste if they have it, and prevents them from hasting themselves for one round.

 </details>